nschorgh/Planetary-Code-Collection/README.md

 ### Notes

-Third party source code from Numerical Recipes is covered by a separate copyright.
-These are files ending with `.for`.
+Files ending with `.for' contain third party source code from Numerical Recipes, which is covered by a separate copyright.
 A few code snippets from other sources are also used, as documented in the source code.

 The non-portable Fortran declarations `real(8)` and `real*8` are meant to correspond to an 8-byte floating point number.